justincasher/justincasher.github.io/articles/Categorical-Products-and-Coproducts.md

 ## 3. Partial Ordered Sets

-&emsp; One of the most intuitively insightful categories to deal with is that induced by a poset, i.e. partially ordered set.
+&emsp; One of the most intuitively insightful categories to deal with is that induced by a poset, i.e. a partially ordered set, as in this case products and coproducts are simple the infimum and supremum.

 ## 4. K-Theory